gecko0307/ChillwaveDrive/README.md

 # Chillwave Drive
-Work-in-progress vehicle simulator based on [Dagon Engine](https://github.com/gecko0307/dagon) and [Newton Game Dynamics](https://github.com/madeapps/newton-dynamics).
+Work-in-progress simcade racing game based on [Dagon Engine](https://github.com/gecko0307/dagon) and [Newton Game Dynamics](https://github.com/madeapps/newton-dynamics).
 It tries to stay both realistic and easy to control via keyboard or gamepad.

 ## About the Project